 Your Crohn’s disease has inflamed your digestive tract’s lining leading to some or all of the following: abdominal pain, severe diarrhea, fatigue, weight loss and malnutrition.
 Inflammation varies from person to person.
 You may already be in serious pain, but the condition can worsen when the disease spreads to the affected bowel tissue’s deeper layers.
 On top of the pain and debilitation, Crohn’s disease can bring on life-threatening complications.

-Without a known cure, Crohn’s disease can be very tricky to manage.
-Heredity and a malfunctioning immune system are likely contributing causes, so warding off the disease to begin with is rare.
+With no known cure, Crohn’s disease can be very tricky to manage.
+Heredity and a malfunctioning immune system are likely contributing causes, so warding off the disease, to begin with, is rare.
 Once developed, treatment can be difficult.
+Common treatments for Crohn’s disease can include immunosuppressives, antibiotics, antidiarrheal, or corticosteroids.
+Recent research has also shown that Stem cell therapy may also be a viable treatment option for those suffering from Crohn’s.
 While therapies can reduce symptoms and bring on long-term remission, there are no guarantees.
-Even though treatments allow many people with Crohn’s disease to function well, for you the disease may be debilitating and preventing you from working.
-In this case, gaining a firm diagnosis is the beginning of the process towards securing long-term disability benefits.
+Even though treatments allow many people with Crohn’s disease to function well, for you, the disease may be debilitating and prevent you from working.
+In this case, gaining a firm diagnosis is the beginning of the process of securing long-term disability benefits.

 You may already know you have Crohn’s disease, but scanning the following symptoms will ensure you approach the diagnosis or documentation process as thoroughly as possible.
 Diarrhea and intensified intestinal cramping can also lead to loose stools.
 Inflammation or infection often yields low-grade fever and fatigue.
 Abdominal pain and cramping can stem from inflammation and ulceration: nausea and vomiting may result.
-Blood, either bright red or darker mixed with the stool, is another symptom.
-Mouth sores, reduced appetite, and perianal disease, also signify Crohn’s disease.
-Additional symptoms include inflammation of skin, eyes, joints, liver, or bile ducts.
+Blood, either bright red or darker, mixed with the stool is another symptom.
+Mouth sores, reduced appetite, and perianal disease also signify Crohn’s disease.
+Additional symptoms include inflammation of the skin, eyes, joints, liver, or bile ducts.
 Delayed growth or sexual development in children is also a symptom.